saraNasser4/coffee-tracker/README.md

 One new thing I've learnt in this part was that I can display a massage when I hover over it by adding title attribute to the element.
 I made a dynamic coffee icons that changes its number according to the average amount of coffee you have.

+### Start with Login and Signup

+When you click on sign up btn it's gonna open to you a popup card to enter your informtion.
+I started by adding new root to my html page so it would be independent compare to our root.